-You can use the restore mode of the redis-shake tool to migrate the backup data of an on-premises Redis instance to an ApsaraDB for Redis instance.
-In this way, you can migrate data from on-premises Redis to the cloud.
+You can use the restore mode of the redis-shake tool to migrate the backup data of on-premises Redis to ApsaraDB for Redis.
+This way, you can migrate data from on-premises Redis to the cloud.

 - An ApsaraDB for Redis instance is created as the destination of data migration.

 - An Elastic Compute Service (ECS) instance is created for running the redis-shake tool.

 - The ECS instance can access the destination ApsaraDB for Redis instance.

 - The Linux operating system is running on the ECS instance.

 - A Redis database backup (RDB) file is stored on the ECS instance.

 Redis-shake is an open source tool developed by Alibaba Cloud.
 You can use it to parse (decode mode), recover (restore mode), back up (dump mode), and synchronize (sync or rump mode) Redis data.
 In restore mode, redis-shake can use an RDB file to recover or migrate data.
 This topic describes how to migrate data from on-premises Redis to ApsaraDB for Redis by restoring data from an RDB file.

 - Log on to the ECS instance that can access the ApsaraDB for Redis instance.